Tips to Make Swallowing Pills Easier

 Add Your Pills to Soft Food

 Even if you don’t crush your pills, hiding them in soft foods that you’re already used to swallowing can make them much easier to swallow.
+As long as the pill is approved to crush and add the powder to certain foods.
 Just make sure that the food you choose won’t have a negative reaction.

 Try the Pop-Bottle Method